cevr/ftld/README.md

 `ftld` on the other hand is:

-- 🟢 tiny (less than 2kb minified and gzipped)
+- 🟢 tiny (2kb minified and gzipped)
 - 📦 tree-shakeable
 - 🕺 pragmatic
 - 🔍 focused (it provides a small set of primitives)